Overview Back to top

 Timesheet Layout Back to top

-The Timesheets view is organized into four sections in the left sidebar: User Timesheets, Project Timesheets, Progress, and Approvals.
-Each section contains several report modes that slice worklogs and capacity data from different angles.
+The Timesheets view is organized into five sections in the left sidebar: User Timesheets, Project Timesheets, Custom Timesheets, Progress, and Approvals.
+Each section contains one or more report modes that slice worklogs and capacity data from different angles.

-All views share the same toolbar at the top: a period picker (Current Week / Current Month) with navigation arrows and a Today button, filter tabs (Team / Users and Projects) with tag-based selection, and an Export Excel button.
+All views share the same toolbar at the top: a period picker (eight presets — Current/Previous Week, Month, Quarter, Year — or Custom Range), a Day / Week / Month scope picker (timeline views only), navigation arrows and a Today button, two filter pickers (Team / Users and Projects) rendered side-by-side with tag-based selection, and an Export Excel button.

 Period Picker